 - Invoicing based on a payment plan with per-task revenue recognition

 - Continuous service (continuous contract)

 - Volume invoicing (continuous contract)

-Each main type holds anomalies, for example time and material at maximum budget and special rules for revenue recognition at a fixed price.
+Each main type holds anomalies, for example, time and material at the maximum budget and special rules for revenue recognition at a fixed price.

 Time & material – ongoing invoicing

 This type of contract is for simple and very common contracts for which the customer is invoiced continuously based on time and materials spent.
 It takes its point of departure in hours x hourly rate.

 You are free to define hourly rates for customers, employees or subtasks, and invoicing is based on consumption.